Malaysia to offer reward for missing Flight MH370

 "In addition, at the direction and under the supervision of investigating authorities, Boeing provides exemplar hardware, testing analysis and laboratory services," the company said.

-(Reporting by Praveen Menon; Additional reporting by Clara Ferreira Marques; Editing by Robert Birsel)
+(Reporting by Praveen Menon; Additional reporting by Clara Ferreira Marques, Tim Hepher, Jane Wardell; Editing by Robert Birsel and Clarence Fernandez)